 Mathematics Department Scholarships and Awards

-The Dr. Barnett and Jean Hollander Rich Mathematics Scholarships, currently in the amount of $7,000 each for undergraduate students, pending cost of attendance (COA) limits.
-The scholarship will cover the cost of tuition for graduate students, pending cost of attendance (COA) limits.
-They are awarded annually to talented graduate and undergraduate students (with financial need) who have demonstrated superior ability in mathematics and who are preparing for careers in mathematics or math related fields.
+The Dr. Barnett and Jean Hollander Rich Mathematics Scholarships, currently in the amount of $7,000, are awarded annually to talented students who have demonstrated superior ability in mathematics and who are preparing for careers in mathematics or math related fields.

 The Belden Medal